Logandv3/whats-cookin/README.md

 ## Project Overview
 In this project, we create a recipe tracking / meal planning application that allows users to view their favorite recipes and plan shopping trips around them.
 Users should view a list of recipes, favorite their own recipes, and choose recipes to cook.
+Users also have a Pantry tab where they can manage, view and add ingredients that they have on hand.

 ## Learning Goals